 Unfortunately and despite its importance, some of these initiatives end up as “paper exercises”, where the retired applications are later found still running, if only for read-only purposes.
 From a business perspective, the value of these applications rapidly decreases and their operational risks increase as they enter the “obsolescence phase”.

 Rather than allow the proliferation of legacy applications that no longer add business value—but are still adding costs and risks—KPMG proposes companies take a proactive approach.
 They suggest that every application’s entire lifecycle should be planned from day one.
 In this way, all decisions are based on agreed criteria, and ALM turns into a powerful decision-support process.

-Going back to the Notes and Domino applications, a growing number of organizations today are finding that they have already reached the point where they can no longer ignore the numerous legacy applications lying about and need to retire them in a proper manner.
+Going back to the Lotus Notes Domino applications, a growing number of organizations today are finding that they have already reached the point where they can no longer ignore the numerous legacy applications lying about and need to retire them in a proper manner.